Honoring Our Soldiers

 The best metaphor for this is the ocean and the wave.
 In our various roles, we show up as a wave.
 Sometimes waves are big and powerful, and other times, they roll calmly onto the shore.
 Waves can be bright and beautiful with white, frothy crests and deep blue colors or dark and grey with a slick surface.
 Just as we can be bright and beautiful or dark and grey, our various personalities show up as waves.
 Believing that our wave is separated from all the other waves can make us feel alone — but in reality, we are part of a huge ocean.
 That ocean is made of water and the water is what makes up the waves.
 Without the ocean, there is no wave.
 Without the rest of humanity, there is no one person.

-This week, appreciate how connected you are to others in all things.
+The older I get, the more I appreciate how connected we are to all living things.
 We were not put here to be alone and belonging to each other is one of the great gifts of humankind.

 Kathleen